parser is:module

 Right "hello"

-With ParserK you can use the generic Alternative type class based parsers from the parser-combinators library or similar.
-However, we recommend that you use the equivalent functionality from this module for better performance and for streaming behavior.
+With ParserK you can use the Applicative and Alternative type class based generic parser combinators from the parser-combinators library or similar.
+However, if available, we recommend that you use the equivalent functionality from this module where performance and streaming behavior matters.
 Firstly, the combinators in this module are faster due to stream fusion.
 Secondly, these are streaming in nature as the results can be passed directly to other stream consumers (folds or parsers).
 The Alternative type class based parsers would end up buffering all the results in lists before they can be consumed.
-When recursion or heavy nesting is needed use ParserK.

 Error Reporting